raphapy/velocireditracktor/README.md

 A fast velociraptor, writen in Rust, for url tracking and redirect.

 # Requeriments
+* Postgres
-* Docker
+* Docker (Optional)
 * Rust and Cargo 1.43.*

 # Installation and config

 1. Run postgres instance with docker compose.
-(If you change connection parameters in docker-compose.yml file, you need to reflect the same changes in .env file)
+(If you change connection parameters in docker-compose.yml file, you need to reflect the same changes in .env file).
+You can use a non-containered postgres instance for production.
 ```bash
 docker-compose up -d
 ```